Larry Fitzgerald: 2012

-2013 season
+2013

 In the offseason, Fitzgerald turned 30.
 He started the 2013 season with eight receptions for 80 yards and two touchdowns against the St. Louis Rams.
 In the sixth game of the season, he recorded his first performance of the season topping 100 yards against the San Francisco 49ers.
 In the game, he had six receptions for 117 yards and a touchdown.
 On November 24, against the Indianapolis Colts, he had five receptions for 52 yards and two touchdowns.
 Two weeks later, Fitzgerald caught all 12 of his targets for 96 yards and a touchdown in a 30–10 victory over the Rams.
 In the regular season finale against the 49ers, he had six receptions for 113 yards.

 Overall, on the season, Fitzgerald had 82 receptions for 954 yards and ten touchdowns as the Cardinals improved to a 10–6 record from the previous season of 5–11.
 However, they still missed out on the playoffs.
 For his 2013 season, he was named to his seventh consecutive and eighth overall Pro Bowl.
 He finished ranked 38th by his peers on the NFL Top 100 Players of 2014 list.

-2014 season
+2014

 Fitzgerald was a stable part of the Cardinals' offense in 2014.
 However, the lack of stability at the quarterback position put a hindrance on the team's overall performance as four different quarterbacks saw time for the Cardinals that year.
 He started his 11th professional season against the San Diego Chargers.
 In the game, he only had one reception for 22 yards.
 He did not have his first touchdown of the season until the fifth game of the season against the Washington Redskins.
 On October 26 against the Philadelphia Eagles, he had seven receptions for a season-high 160 yards and a touchdown, which was a career-high 80-yard reception, to earn his third career NFC Offensive Player of the Week award.
 Two weeks later, he had nine receptions for 112 yards against the St. Louis Rams.

 Overall, on the 2014 season, Fitzgerald had 63 receptions for 784 yards and two touchdowns as the Cardinals went 11–5 and returned to the playoffs.

 In the Wild Card Round against the Carolina Panthers, Fitzgerald had three receptions for 31 yards in the 27–16 defeat.
 He was ranked 68th by his fellow players on the NFL Top 100 Players of 2015 list.